datanav/docs/concepts.rst

 - Tick the checkbox "Enable VPN"

-You should now have a VPN tab available under subscription on the left menu where the rest of the configuration will happen.
+Navigate to Subscription on the left menu and select the new VPN tab.
+This is where the rest of the configuration will be done.

 Take note of the Sesam Peer VPN Gateway and Sesam address spaces and configure your on-premises VPN device accordingly.
 You can find a list of supported VPN devices and configuration guides at `https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpn-devices <https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpn-devices>`_.